Woman Flees Paramus Dealership With Stolen Mercedes, Crashes At GWB Trying To Get To NYC

-An 18-year-old New York City woman stole a Mercedes from a Paramus dealership, then crashed it into four vehicles at the George Washington Bridge while trying to flee, authorities said.
+An 18-year-old New York City man who identifies as a woman stole a Mercedes from a Paramus dealership, then crashed it into four vehicles at the George Washington Bridge while trying to flee, authorities said.

 The vehicle was running, unoccupied, when Nyaomi James got into the driver’s seat and sped off shortly before 6 p.m.
 Thursday, they said.